pracsol/ModernDiskQueue/README.md

 In .NET 8, reflection based serialization is disabled by default when a project is compiled with the `<PublishTrimmed>` attribute set to `true`.

-The default serialization strategy in this library, as in the legacy DiskQueue, is `System.Runtime.Serialization.DataContractSerializer`, which in .NET 8 uses type adapters that get lost in the trimming process.
+The default serialization strategy in this library, as in the legacy DiskQueue, is `System.Runtime.Serialization.DataContractSerializer`. .NET 8 uses type adapters that get lost in the trimming process.
 Getting an error like `No set method for property 'OffsetMinutes' in type 'System.Runtime.Serialization.DateTimeOffsetAdapter'`, even though there most certainly is an internal setter for this property, is a symptom of the tree-shaking.

-As a consequence of these challenges with serialization in .NET 8, you are probably better off using source generated serialization for JSON rather than reflection-based serialization, particularly when your consuming application is being published with trimming enabled.
+As a consequence of these challenges, you are probably better off using source generated serialization for JSON rather than reflection-based serialization, particularly when your consuming application is being published with trimming enabled.
 The good news is, it's more performant than reflection anyway!

 To do this, you can create and use a custom `ISerializationStrategy<T>` for your types.